 - by restitution or under statute (such as liability for misleading or deceptive conduct during pre-contractual negotiations under Section 18 of the Consumer Law).

 i Interpretation of commercial contracts

-To appreciate the commercial purpose of a contract, Australian courts look to understand of the origin and background of the transaction and the context and market in which the parties are operating.9 The context of a contract is derived from its entire text as well as any contract, document, or statutory provision referred to in the contract.10 These factors are not considered to be 'extrinsic' to the contract, and may be taken into account without offending common law or statutory rules of evidence discussed below.
+To appreciate the commercial purpose of a contract, Australian courts look to understand the origin and background of the transaction as well as the context and market in which the parties' operate.9 The context of a contract is derived from its entire text as well as any contract, document or statutory provision referred to in the contract.10 These factors are not considered to be 'extrinsic' to the contract and may be taken into account without offending common law or the statutory rules of evidence discussed below.

 ii Admissibility of extrinsic evidence in contractual interpretation

-Federal jurisdiction is primarily exercised by the Federal Court of Australia and the supreme courts of the states and territories.
+Federal jurisdiction is primarily exercised by the Federal Court of Australia, although it may also be exercised by the supreme courts of the states and territories.
 The High Court of Australia is the final appellate court for both federal and state matters.
-The High Court is also vested with original jurisdiction in relation to certain matters, such as those arising under treaty, cases to which the Commonwealth of Australia is a party and matters as between states, and generally hears matters that involve questions relating to the application and interpretation of the Australian constitution.
+The High Court is also vested with original jurisdiction to hear certain matters, such as those arising under treaty, cases to which the Commonwealth of Australia is a party, matters as between states and matters involving the application and interpretation of the Constitution.

-Australian courts will typically give effect to an express choice of law and jurisdiction used by parties to a contract18 even where the contract has no factual connection with the chosen legal system.19 A clause submitting the parties to a particular jurisdiction may be either:
+Australian courts will typically give effect to an express choice of law and jurisdiction adopted by parties to a contract,18 even where the contract has no factual connection with the chosen legal system.19 A clause submitting the parties to a particular jurisdiction may be:

 - exclusive, which creates a contractual obligation on a party to sue or be sued in the stipulated jurisdiction with the bringing of proceedings in a court other than the chosen tribunal constituting a breach of contract;

 - non-exclusive, which specifies a place for litigation in the contract but allows the parties to proceed elsewhere, if they wish;20 or